 "Do you know why I encouraged you to describe your views to me?"
 He was almost like a little boy, hugging his pleasure.
 He went on without waiting for an answer.
-"Your report has already undergone preliminary analysis by our sociologists and I was wondering if you had any the immediate chaos.
+"Your report has already undergone preliminary analysis by our sociologists and I was wondering if you had any idea yourself as to the excellent news for Earth you had brought with you.
+I see you have."
+"But wait," said Baley.
+"There's more to this."
+"There is, indeed," agreed Minnim jubilantly.
+"Solaria cannot possibly correct its stagnation.
+It has passed a critical point and their dependence on robots has gone too far.
+Individual robots can't discipline an individual child, even though discipline may do the child eventual good.
+The robot can't see past the immediate pain.
+And robots collectively cannot disci-pline a planet by allowing its institutions to collapse when the institutions have grown harmful.
+They can't see past the immediate chaos.
 So the only end for the Outer Worlds is perpetual stagnation and Earth will be freed of their domination.
 This new data changes everything.
 Physical revolt will not even be necessary.
 Freedom will come of itself."
-'Wait," said Baley again, more loudly.
+"Wait," said Baley again, more loudly.
 "It's only Solaria we're discussing, not any other Outer World."
 "It's the same thing.
-Your Solarian sociologist-Kimot--" "Quemot, sir."
+Your Solaria sociologist-Kimot--" "Quemot, sir."
 "Quemot, then.
 He said, did he not, that the other Outer Worlds were moving in the direction of Solaria?"
 "He did, but he knew nothing about the other Outer Worlds firsthand, and he was no sociologist.
 Not really.
 I thought I made that clear."
 "Our own men will check."
 "They'll lack data too.
 We know nothing about the really big Outer Worlds.
 Aurora, for instance; Daneel's world.
 To me, it doesn't seem reasonable to expect them to be anything like Solaria.
-In fact, there's only one world in the Galaxy which resembles Solaria--" Minnim was dismissing the subject with a small, happy wave of his neat hand.
+In fact, there's only one world in the Galaxy which resembles Solaria-" Minnim was dismissing the subject with a small, happy wave of his neat hand.
 "Our men will check.
 I'm sure they will agree with Quemot."
 Baley's stare grew somber.
 If Earth's sociologists were anxious enough for happy news, they would find themselves agreeing with Quemot, at that.
-Anything could be found in figures if the search were long enough and hard enough and if the proper pieces of information were ignored or overlooked. be a long time before there will be another man who will combine his sickness and his brilliance."
-"I agree with that," said Minnim dryly, "and consider his death fortunate, but didn't you consider your danger if the Solarians had stopped to realize that Leebig couldn't possibly have murdered Delmane?"
+Anything could be found in figures if the search were long enough and hard enough and if the proper pieces of information were ignored or overlooked.
+He hesitated.
+Was it best now to speak while he had the ear of a man high in the government or- He hesitated a trifle too long.
+Minnim was speaking again, shuffling a few papers and growing more matter-of-fact.
+"A few minor matters, Plainclothesman, concerning the Delmarre case itself and then you will be free to go.
+Did you intend to have Leebig commit suicide?"
+"I intended to force a confession, sir.
+I had not anticipated suicide at the approach, ironically, of someone who was only a robot and who would not really be violating the taboo against personal presence.
+But, frankly, I don't regret his death.
+He was a dangerous man.
+It will be a long time before there will be another man who will combine his sickness and his brilliance."
+"I agree with that," said Minnim dryly, "and consider his death fortunate, but didn't you consider your danger if the Solarians had stopped to realize that Leebig couldn't possibly have murdered Delmarre?"
 Baley took his pipe out of his mouth and said nothing.